shezik/SpaceCadetPinballSDL1.2/SpaceCadetPinball/Note to myself.md

 1. Use SDL_gfx to stretch source surface to match dstrect's dimensions, involving srcrect and math and stuff.
 This creates a new surface.
 2. Calculate what the new srcrect should be, then use it to blit to destination surface.

-Is streching a big surface first faster or is creating multiple surfaces faster?
+Is creating multiple surfaces first faster or is streching a big surface faster?
 Implement both then profile.
-(I kinda think the latter one's faster...?)
+(I kinda think the first one's faster...?)

+If the surface needs to be rotated then the second method won't work.